ufal/npfl122/tasks/q_learning_tiles.md

 - The `env.weights` method return the number of weights of the linear function approximation.
-- The `state` returned by the `env.step` method is a _list_ containing weight indices of the current state.
+- The `state` returned by the `env.step` method is a _list_ containing weight indices of the current state (i.e., the feature vector of the state consists of zeros and ones, and only the indices of the ones are returned).
 The (action-)value function for a state is therefore approximated as a sum of the weights whose indices are returned by `env.step`.

   The default number of tiles in tile encoding (i.e., the size of the list with weight indices) is `args.tiles=8`, but you can use any number you want (but